RomanLut/hx_espnow_rc/doc/mapping.md

 `"op": { "name" : "AXIS_SWITCH_RIGHT", "parm" : "AXIS4", "channel" : 6 }`

-Theese actions are used to implement switches using celf-sentering axis.
+Theese actions are used to implement switches using celf-centering axes.
 Channel value is switched between 1000/2000 values when axis is moved to specified direction.

-This way axis works as two independent switches.
+This way axis can work as two independent switches.

 **parm** is axis name.